Table of Contents

 To approve strings and save them to the resource you created earlier:

 In the right sidebar of Live, click on Manage strings.
-A new panel will open up; it’s divided into three tabs: Detected, Approved, and Ignored.
+A new panel will open up, divided into three tabs: Detected, Approved, and Ignored.

-You can also check if some strings appear not only on this particular webpage but on other pages as well - by looking at the number of occurrences of a particular string.
+You can also check if some strings appear not only on this particular webpage but also on other pages - by looking at the number of occurrences of a particular string.
 Click on N occurrences and see what other web pages this string appears on.

 Use the checkboxes to select the strings you want to save to Transifex.
 The Select all strings checkbox at the top lets you quickly select all detected strings on the page.